Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 If you plan to retire early, now is the time to speak with a financial advisor about implementing an airtight financial strategy.

 A movement known as FIRE — or Financial Independence, Retire Early — has gained traction recently.
 The strategy emphasizes aggressive saving and extreme discipline with expenses.
+Annuities are well-suited for a retirement plan that relies on such austere spending habits.

 Once you’ve set your goals for early retirement, put your plan into action immediately.
 In addition to saving as much as you possibly can while still attending to your basic needs, take measures to optimize every dollar you spend.